- Top 10 Questions New Students Have About IT

 - Many students like to take a break from their studies and play video games.
 Our network is configured to allow gaming consoles to connect to the internet.

-- Local phone service is available in residence hall rooms.
+- Local phone service is available on request in residence hall rooms.
 Instructions are available on how to setup your voice mailbox message.
 Making a long distance call from a campus phone requires a calling card.

 2. Will I have internet access?
 Is there a charge?